jaehughes/IDPDocs/docs/resources.md

 ![Potential Divider](pd.png)

-The analgue value can then be obtained.
+The analogue value can then be obtained.
 Investigate averaging/filtering the result to reduce any noise.

 ```
 sensorPin =A0